-Still, I'm determined to find the right toner for me.
-I'm curious about why some toners are hydrating and others leave your skin dry and irritated.
+Still, I'm determined to find the right toner for my skin.
+I'm curious how it is that some toners are hydrating while others can leave the skin feeling dry and irritated.
 Is there a particular ingredient that causes a toner to yield dryness?
-I reached out to Sarah Lee and Christine Chang, the co-founders of Glow Recipe, as well as Karen Ballou, the CEO and founder of Immunocologie, for their take on it all.
-They had a lot of surprising and interesting insights.
+To get some answers, I reached out to Sarah Lee and Christine Chang, co-founders of Glow Recipe, as well as Karen Ballou, CEO and founder of Immunocologie.
+Keep reading for everything you need to know about toners.

 "U.S.-made and Korean toners serve different purposes," they continue.
 "Many U.S.-made toners are used as an astringent to help remove any left-over residue, dirt, oil or makeup that is left on the skin after cleansing.
 In Korea, the double-cleansing method is the norm, which eliminates the need for astringent or a second step.
 Instead, it's the first leave-on step of liquid hydration that treats the skin.
-We use toners religiously in our daily routines as the first liquid step of hydration—and no later than a minute after cleansing so that the toner helps to lock in moisture.
+We use toners religiously in our daily routines as the first liquid step of hydration—and no later than a minute after cleansing so that the toner locks in moisture.
 Liquids are a great way to quickly and effectively infuse hydration into the skin, as they penetrate the skin efficiently."

-"It strips the skin of the natural lipids it needs to support the hydro-lipid barrier, one of the skin's main immune functions," adds Ballou.
-"Most people use an alcohol-based toner to get rid of oils, but your skin needs oils.
+"Alcohol can strip the skin of the natural lipids it needs to support the hydro-lipid barrier, one of the skin's main immune functions," adds Ballou.
+"Most people use an alcohol-based toner to get rid of oils, but in actuality, your skin needs oil.
 Alcohol can cause serious disruptions to the sebaceous glands, and how they produce oils is important to your skin's balance.
-For example, those with sensitive skin may see an exacerbation of dryness, or those with oily skin may see an increase in sebum oil as their skin tries to make up for the imbalance."
+For example, those with sensitive skin may see an exacerbation of dryness after using a toner with alcohol, while those with oily skin may see an increase in sebum oil as their skin tries to make up for the imbalance."

-Alcohol has a few "secret" names, which allows it to go unnoticed in your products' ingredients list.
+Also, what's not in your toner is just as important as what is.
+"We prefer to avoid formulas with alcohols, parabens, synthetic dyes, and mineral oils," Lee and Chang say.
+Alcohol has a few "secret" names, which allows it to go undetected in ingredient lists.
 Look for words like ethanol, denatured alcohol, ethyl alcohol, methanol, benzyl alcohol, and isopropyl alcohol—they all mean alcohol, and they may be hurting your skin.

-"We love vitamin-rich botanicals like artichoke, antioxidant-rich ingredients like camellia and fermented rice, soothing and hydrating ingredients like aloe and hyaluronic acid, and anti-aging ingredients like niacinamide and peptides," Lee and Chang say.
+"We love vitamin-rich botanicals like artichoke; antioxidant-rich ingredients like camellia and fermented rice; soothing and hydrating ingredients like aloe and hyaluronic acid; and anti-aging ingredients like niacinamide and peptides," Lee and Chang say.
 "We've even seen essence-like toners with beads of vitamin E suspended inside for an extra burst of nourishment."